 Your service plan, developed by you and CPS in cooperation, may require that you meet certain goals or conditions before being granted more than a basic amount of visitation with your child.
 For instance, was your child removed from your house because you left him or her home alone?
 Or could the removal have been related to the abuse of your child?
 Whatever the case, maybe you have to directly address those issues and show CPS that you are doing that.
 CPS will do things to prevent additional episodes of abuse/neglect while they are in the primary care of your child.

 The bottom line is that visits with your child are not be used as a punishment or as a reward for you.
 The more or fewer visitation periods you are awarded should be related to the assessment we talked about before regarding your child's ability to care for your child safely.
 This is a pretty simple standard by which you will be judged when it comes to visitation.
 If you are provided more hours or days of visitation, will those visits be beneficial for your relationship with your child?
 Can you keep your child safe?
 Think about these questions as you begin to earn the trust of CPS and your child when you first visit him or her at a CPS supervised visitation site.

 What is the purpose of supervised visitation?

 The greater the risks to your child's safety, the more and the longer you will likely have supervised visitation with him or her.
 This is only for the safety of your child.
 CPS will assume that you are want to do better as a parent.
 It is not assumed, necessarily, that you will go through the steps needed to improve your parenting.
-Many parents in your shoes have chosen to not take those steps and have instead found themselves facing termination of their parental rights.
+Many parents in your shoes have chosen not to take those steps and have instead found themselves facing termination of their parental rights.

-Keep your personal goals at the forefront of your visitation opportunities with your child
+Keep your personal goals at the forefront of your visitation opportunities with your child.

 CPS workers are usually very overworked.
 You will be given as much attention as the next family and no more.
 Keep this in mind when you are working with a caseworker and/or supervisor.
 Strike while the iron is hot when you have their attention and are in their presence.